adisawi/qdcaecprojects25/README.md

 		- too small slew-rate (not enough for 100kHz)
 	- [fig] the whole circuit
 	- so we choose RC for 265kHz, get 100kHz
-	- [plot] sine and cosine transient
+	- [plot: 2quadosctrans.png] sine and cosine transient
-	- [plot] phase difference 90 through fft
+	- [plot: 2quadoscfftphase.png] phase difference 90 through fft

 ### 3. mixer
 - what does it do: (((multiply))) two signals (technically just "imbibing" freq of one into another)